I am a zealot about the 360-degree feedback tool of performance management.

-You want an unbiased view of how you are doing which can only come from a broad and deep sample of contributors.
+You want an unbiased view of how you are doing which can only come from abroad and a deep sample of contributors.

-In addition to your boss, I suggest oversampling the number of peers in your list; they will typically be the most forthcoming respondents.
+In addition to your boss, I suggest oversampling the number of peers on your list; they will typically be the most forthcoming respondents.

 Stress that you want to improve your current performance and prepare for future opportunities.
 And thank each of them for willing to be involved in your career.

 It’s really not that useful for getting an annual view.
 People change roles and they come and go.
 You want a running video from those you currently engage with on how you are performing, not periodic snapshots from a group of people who have no continuity with you.